javascript-tutorial/en.javascript.info/1-js/4-object-basics/06-symbol/article.md

 Normally, all symbols are different.
 But sometimes we want same-named symbols to be the same.

-For instance, different parts of our application want to access symbol `"id"` meaning the exactly the same property.
+For instance, different parts of our application want to access symbol `"id"` meaning exactly the same property.

 To achieve that, there exists a *global symbol registry*.
 We can create symbols in it and and access them later, and it guarantees that repeated accesses by the same name return exactly the same symbol.